The Fairfield Foundation

 An aerial view of Fairfield Archaeology Park, showing current park elements, nature trail, and projected locations of historic elements of Fairfield Plantation.

-The grand opening of the Fairfield Archaeology Park took place on Friday, June 16, 2023.
-Throughout the rest of the summer, every first and third Friday the public is invited to visit the site, see the new protective structure over the ruin, walk the nature trail, and get involved in hands-on archaeology.
-Current archaeology is focused on investigating areas planned for future development, such as visitor restrooms and an education pavilion.
+The grand opening of the Fairfield Archaeology Park took place on Friday, June 16, 2023, but our initial archaeological excavations began in November 2000.
+Current archaeology is focused on investigating areas planned for future improvements such as visitor restrooms and an education pavilion.
 To watch the speeches from the dedication ceremony at the Grand Opening, visit our Youtube page.
 To learn more about outreach and future plans at Fairfield Archaeology Park, check out this poster!

 Photo by Eric Pesola, Fairfield Foundation board member